Paphos, Cyprus

 When we asked people about industries and career opportunities in Paphos, they reponded:

 "Key industries are tourism and building - with all the associated sub-contracting for both.
 Hotel work either requires languages and prev. experience (for desk jobs etc.) or is very poorly paid and mostly done by non-EU immigrants.
 There is a lot of casual work in the tourist season for English speakers in restaurants and tourist shops.
 Delivery for many furniture etc. businesses uses English speaking drivers to deal with the customers at the receiving end.
-There are also two private schools teaching in English who are always recruiting new teachers for the start of each academic year," commented one expat who made the move to Paphos.
+There are also two private schools teaching in English who are always recruiting new teachers for the start of each academic year," remarked one expat living in Paphos, Cyprus.

 What do expats in Paphos appreciate most about the local culture?